hojimat/oldhomepage/pages/landing.md

 ## What services do I provide?

 You have come to the right place, if you are:
+- a **manager** or **business owner** needing to analyze their corporate data and perform scenario analysis
 - a **researcher** needing a statistical algorithm/model, tailored exactly for your need
 - a **data scientist** needing a consultation in statistical theory
 - a **policymaker** needing to analyze economic impacts of a policy

 I provide **data analysis** and **statistical and economic consulting** services, which include:
+- performing data analysis
+- performing scenario analysis
+- performing economic impact analysis (EIA)
 - developing statistical algorithms
-- performing economic impact analysis (EIA)
-- performing data analysis
 - consulting in statistical and economic theory
 - simulating economic markets (including token-based markets)